valentinpi/lattice-watering/README.md

 - The TinyDTLS library comes with a weak PRNG, replace it with a tough one.
 - Improve the Rust proxy server.
 A possible larger project could be to build a very good and easy to use DTLS library with support for multiple platforms such as Node JS, since no library currently really accomplishes that.
 Handle `tinydtls` events.
 Currently, the proxy does not discard connected devices, meaning that the `sessions` vector will have run out of space at some point.
 This was made so due to time constraints.
 Regular restarts could fix this issue in practical.
 The proxy should be made asynchronous aswell.
 - The website does not have a very modern look, which is okay, but it is not responsive aswell.
+- ISSUE: The chart in the website sometimes stops refreshing, especially when toggling the pump.
+- ISSUE: The Jobs and the DB can become out of sync, leading to strange toggling cycles.
+If you shut down the frontend during a watering schedule, you should consider deleting the database.

 ### Some Sources